About this Project and Exhibition

 Mission

 Through our interdisciplinary collaborations and multi-format modes of presentation, we chart an alternative course for how research is conducted and shared across disciplines, languages, and audiences.
 Through our curatorial interventions, we seek a more balanced and inclusive museological space for experiencing and exhibiting Persian art.
-Through our holistic study of one ‘little’ site, we offer a general exploration of Persian art and Iranian culture from the medieval period to the present.
+Through our holistic study of one relatively small site, we offer a general exploration of Persian art and Iranian culture from the medieval period to the present.

 We hope that the educational resources presented in this website will be useful to students working on Persian art and Iranian studies around the world.